VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/extending-and-using-logging-system.md

 ### Using Write extension

-Another way is to use вЂњWriteвЂќ extension.
+Another way is to use `Write` extension.
 First create PaymentGatewayContext, collect data that needs to be logged into context properties and execute Write method with EventCode and context as input parameters:

 ```
 PaymentGatewayEventSource.Log.Write(EventCode.PaymentOperationInfo, context);